 Group presentation of main results of the group project

-A combination of qualitative short answers and qualitative multiple choice questions to
+A combination of qualitative and quantitative short answers

 Feedback on assessment